Combat stress reaction: General adaptation syndrome

 The process whereby the human body responds to extended stress is known as general adaptation syndrome (GAS).
 After the initial fight-or-flight response, the body becomes more resistant to stress in an attempt to dampen the sympathetic nervous response and return to homeostasis.
 During this period of resistance, physical and mental symptoms of CSR may be drastically reduced as the body attempts to cope with the stress.
 Long combat involvement, however, may keep the body from homeostasis and thereby deplete its resources and render it unable to normally function, sending it into the third stage of GAS: exhaustion.
 Sympathetic nervous activation remains in the exhaustion phase and reactions to stress are markedly sensitized as fight-or-flight symptoms return.
-If the body remains in a state of stress, then such more severe symptoms of CSR as cardiovascular and digestive involvement may present themselves.
+If the body remains in a state of stress, then much more severe symptoms of CSR as cardiovascular and digestive involvement may present themselves.
 Extended exhaustion can permanently damage the body.

 Treatment

 7 Rs

-The British Army treated Operational Stress Reaction according to the 7 R's:
+The British Army treated Operational Stress Reaction according to the 7 Rs: